LabinatorSolutions/algostorm-docs/source/strategies/SMC Trading Strategy.md

 - Our recommended exchange is [Bybit.com](https://www.bybit.com/en-US/invite?ref=YMYQ0%230)
 - The commissions on [Bybit.com](https://www.bybit.com/en-US/invite?ref=YMYQ0%230) are (**0.075%**) per action.
 - Due to the rebate rate of (**0.025%**) on [Bybit.com](https://www.bybit.com/en-US/invite?ref=YMYQ0%230), you will only have to pay (**0.05%**) commission per trade.
-- For closing the order, make a post-only limit order to secure the rebate rate rather than using the take-profit (TP) feature.
+- To close the order, make a post-only limit order to secure the rebate rate rather than using the take-profit (TP) feature.

 ## Preparations

 - Thoroughly analyze the market structure.
 - Identify the **support** and **resistance** zones on 15-minutes, 1-hour, and daily time frames.
 - Plot the **anchored VWAP** from the swing high and the swing low on the 4-hour time frames.
-- Draw the **trend lines** on the 1-minute time frame.
+- Draw the **trend lines** on the 1-minute and 15-minute time frames.

 ## Required Indicators